sidhartharidas/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repositoru is created for saving my work for IBM Data Science Certification capstone project
+This repository is created for saving my work for IBM Data Science Certification capstone project